hoangdanhnhat/forensics/event-id.md

 * **1:** Process creation
 * **7:** Image loaded, records when a process loads a DLL or executable into its memory.
 This can help identify DLL injection attacks.
 * **8:** CreateRemoteThread: A key indicator of compromise (IOC), this event logs when one process creates a thread in another process.
 This technique is commonly used by malware to inject code and evade detection.
+* **19:** WmiEventFilter activity detected, critical log for detecting the setup of WMI persistence
 * **25:** Process Tampering: Detects process hollowing or herpaderping attacks, where a legitimate process is manipulated by malware.

+### Network connection

+* **3:** Logs all TCP and UDP connections made by processes on the machine.
+It includes the source and destination IP addresses, ports, and the process responsible for the connection.
+This is invaluable for identifying command and control (C2) communications.

 ### File system and Registry activity